 Caution: Make sure the engine is completely cool before working on the exhaust system.

-Disconnect the ground wire from the battery.
+Disconnect the ground cable from the battery.

-Take the manifold away from the cylinder head, then remove the old gaskets.
+Move the manifold away from the cylinder head, then remove the old gaskets.

 Caution: Be very careful not to damage the oxygen sensor.